dvtate/cs487-parking/docs/db.md

     userId BIGINT UNSIGNED PRIMARY KEY, -- userid has to be randomly generated email VARCHAR(128) UNIQUE NOT NULL,
     name VARCHAR(128) NOT NULL,
-    hashedPassword CHAR(128) NOT NULL
+    hashedPassword CHAR(128) NOT NULL,
-    -- ...
-);
+    createdTs BIGINT UNSIGNED NOT NULL -- when user signed up );
 ```